stafwag/ansible-role-delegated_vm_install/README.md

 This role is designed to delegate the install to a libvirt hypervisor.

+It allows you to specify the Linux/libvirt KVM host as part of the virtual machine definition.

 ## Requirements

 The role is a wrapper around the following roles: